tmroyal/OptionSetter.js/README.md

 ```

 In the above case, if any value in the options object fails validations set up by the defaults object,
 an error is thrown.
-(This behavior is customizable.)
+(This behavior can be customized using `OptionSetter.setFailedValidationAction`.)

-If the goal is to use the options object, rather than copy its
+To use the options object with defaults applied, rather than copy its
 keys and properties to `this`, one can write the following:

 ```